elixirland/xlp-book-club-API/solution/README.md

 ## GET `/api/books` endpoint
 An endpoint for fetching all books, along with their active page.
 If a book does not have an active page, its first page is retrieved.
 By default, returns all books and orders them alphabetically by book title.

+Returns a JSON array of objects with the properties `"book"` and `"page"`.
+If a book does not have any pages the `"page"` key has the value `null`.

 ### HTTP response statuses

 | Status Code | Description          |